 Your guide to choosing a lift pass this season

-Check out this breakdown of all our lift passes on offer, to help you decide what pass is best for you.
+Our easy breakdown of lift passes helps you decide which pass is best for you.

 Understanding which lift passes are available to you is the key to having the best season.
 We’ve got you covered with this handy breakdown of all the different passes you can purchase.

-Read below to understand what each lift pass means, and how to use them.
+Read below to understand what each ski pass means, and how to use them.

 Choose Cardrona, Treble Cone, or both!

-Did you know that Cardrona Alpine Resort and Treble Cone are partners?
-Selected passes allow access to both mountains, whereas some of our other passes ask you to select and commit to one.
-It’s good to understand if you want to ski or ride at both mountains and what you get from Cardrona and TC before you make a decision on your pass.
+Did you know that Cardrona Alpine Resort and Treble Cone are partner ski areas?
+That means some passes will give you access to both mountains, whereas others will ask you to select and commit to one.
+It’s good to understand before buying your pass if you want to ski at both mountains, and which mountain will suit you. what you get from Cardrona and TC before you decide on your pass.

 Cardrona